M1-CHPS/glhpc/docs/lab3.md

     For bonus point, separate the logic of the `check_copy` test into two different tests: `test_image_copy`, that check the code validity, and `test_image_copy_performance` that measures and displays the performance.

-## C - Debugging with GDB and Valgrind
+## 3 - Debugging with GDB and Valgrind

 In this last part, you will learn how to debug two types of bugs in a C program using `gdb` and `valgrind`.
 These bugs are intentionally introduced in the `rotate_image_90_clockwise` function.
 The goal is to identify, understand, and fix these bugs while reflecting on the debugging process.